cx1995tju/kernel_comment/Documentation/trace/ftrace.rst

 The above is mostly meaningful for kernel developers.

   time:
-	When the latency-format option is enabled, the trace file output includes a timestamp relative to the start of the trace.
+	When the latency-format option is enabled, the trace file   打印的是相对时间 output includes a timestamp relative to the start of the trace.
 This differs from the output when latency-format is disabled, which includes an absolute timestamp.